 Instead, he believed that if only he was better, he’d have been picked.
 This led him to practice like a madman the next summer and the rest is history.

-This was really cool.
+The Happiness Advantage was really cool.
 I didn’t expect the major insight here, which was that happiness must come before success.
 The idea is radical and eliminates the common excuses along the lines of “I’ll be happy if X happens”.

 As a video game nerd, I loved “The Tetris Effect”, and falling up, Achor has a great way of using metaphors and images to make his point.
 A great follow-up read to falling up instead of down is The Obstacle is The Way by Ryan Holiday.

 Very refreshing set of blinks, thumbs up!

-Who would I recommend the Happiness Advantage summary to?
+Who would I recommend The Happiness Advantage summary to?

 The 40 year old parents, who won’t let their 12 year old be consumed by video games or another seemingly unimportant activity, the 64 year old, who’s just about to retire, but still keeps complaining about how terrible politics are, and anyone who goes to bed already worrying about tomorrow’s problems.